LauriESB/java-programming-mooc-I/README.md

 </div>

-## this is one of the two repositories made to track my progress on University of Helsinki’s MOOCFI on Java Programming.
+## this is one of the two repositories made to track my progress on University of Helsinki’s MOOC on Java Programming.

 <br>